Burj Al Arab: Rating

-The Burj Al Arab is a five-star hotel, the highest official ranking.
-While the hotel is sometimes erroneously described as "the world's only 'seven-star' hotel", the hotel management claims never to have done that themselves.
-The term appeared due to a British journalist who had visited the hotel on a tour before the hotel was officially opened.
+While the hotel has sometimes been described as "the world's only 'seven-star' hotel", the hotel management claims never to have done so themselves.
+The term appeared due to a British journalist who had visited the hotel on a tour before it was officially opened.
 The journalist described Burj al Arab as "more than anything she has ever seen" and therefore referred to it as a seven-star hotel.
-In the words of a Jumeirah Group spokesperson: "There's not a lot we can do to stop it.
+A Jumeirah Group spokesperson said "There's not a lot we can do to stop it.
 We're not encouraging the use of the term.
 We've never used it in our advertising."

 Reception

-Reviews by architecture critics

-Burj Al Arab has attracted criticism as well "a contradiction of sorts, considering how well-designed and impressive the construction ultimately proves to be."
+Burj Al Arab has attracted criticism as "a contradiction of sorts, considering how well-designed and impressive the construction ultimately proves to be."
 The contradiction here seems to be related to the hotel's decor.
 "This extraordinary investment in state-of-the-art construction technology stretches the limits of the ambitious urban imagination in an exercise that is largely due to the power of excessive wealth."
 Another critic includes negative critiques for the city of Dubai as well: "both the hotel and the city, after all, are monuments to the triumph of money over practicality.
 Both elevate style over substance."
-Yet another: "Emulating the quality of palatial interiors, in an expression of wealth for the mainstream, a theater of opulence is created in Burj Al Arab … The result is a baroque effect".
+Yet another: "Emulating the quality of palatial interiors, in an expression of wealth for the mainstream, a theater of opulence is created in Burj Al Arab ...
+The result is a baroque effect".